hspurlock/gitea-local/README.md

-# Local Gitea Setup with Docker Compose
+# Local Gitea Setup with Podman Compose

 This setup runs Gitea with HTTPS enabled and a PostgreSQL database.

 ## Prerequisites

-- Docker
+- Podman
-- Docker Compose
+- Podman Compose

 ## How to Run